spidermila/mikrotik_update/README.md

 it to a local directory.
 The update is performed only if the backup and download are successful.

+The above default behaviour can be overriden by the -U or -B options.

 The tool uses **ssh key** to authenticate with the Mikrotik device.
 You need to generate the ssh key pair before using this tool.
 I expect there will be a dedicated user created for this purpose.